Tales from the Crypt (comics): The Crypt-Keeper

 Although EC's horror stable consisted of three separate magazines, there was little beyond their titles to distinguish them from one another.
 Each magazine had its own host, known as a GhouLunatic.
 The Crypt-Keeper was the primary host of Tales from the Crypt.
 Hosting duties for any one magazine were typically shared with the hosts of the other two.
 For example, a single issue of Tales from the Crypt would contain two stories told by the Crypt-Keeper, one by the Vault-Keeper (of The Vault of Horror) and one by the Old Witch (of The Haunt of Fear).
-The professional rivalry among these three GhouLunatics was often played for comedic effect in the letter column.
+The professional rivalry among these three GhouLunatics was often played for comic effect in the letter column.

 The Crypt-Keeper was introduced in Crime Patrol #15, and he continued with the magazine through its rebrandings.
 The character began as a frightening presence in the early issues, shown as a sinister hermit sitting framed in the lightless crypt's half-open door, his face all but hidden by the double curtain of his long white hair.
-He soon evolved into a more comedic horror host, delivering an irreverent and pun-filled commentary to lighten the horrific tone of the stories he introduced.
+He soon evolved into a more comical horror host, delivering an irreverent and pun-filled commentary to lighten the horrific tone of the stories he introduced.

 Occasionally, the Crypt-Keeper would appear as a character as well, often providing the reader a glimpse of his life.
 "The Lower Berth" (Tales from the Crypt #33) gives an account of the circumstances surrounding his birth.
 "While the Cat's Away" (The Vault of Horror #34) conducts a tour of his house above and below ground.
 "Horror Beneath the Streets" (The Haunt of Fear #17) tells how he and his fellow GhouLunatics got their EC publishing contracts.

 The Crypt-Keeper also served as the host of EC's 3-D comic book, Three Dimensional Tales from the Crypt of Terror (1954).
 He was portrayed by Ralph Richardson in the 1972 film and voiced by John Kassir in the 1989 television series.